blurryface94/Alka-s-Sandwich-Bar/README.md

 # Alka's Sandwich Bar
-This a simple web app created using Vue.js, a new JavaScript Framework.
+This is a simple web app created using Vue.js, a new JavaScript Framework.
 The app has:
 1. A Navigation Page
 2. Make a Sandwich page
 3. Edit a Sandwich page